Esri/air-c2-cop-python/logs/README.md

-Empty directory used by the airspacemanagement python script logs
+Empty directory used by the airspacemanagement python scripts